acaylor/ajs-blog/content/posts/docker-alternatives.md

 podman run -d -p 8080:8080 example
 ```

-Now connect to the web server in a browser or terminal and yo ushould see the message configured in `index.js`
+Now connect to the web server in a browser or terminal and you should see the message configured in `index.js`

 ```sh
 curl localhost:8080